The insurer saw full year net earnings per share rise by 18%, according to its latest earnings report.

 For complete financial information, review UnitedHealth's filing with the Securities and Exchange Commission.

-Editor's note: This story has been updated to include commentary from Moody's Investor Service.
+Editor's note: This story has been updated to include commentary from Moody's Investors Service.

 Jack O'Brien is the finance editor at HealthLeaders, a Simplify Compliance brand.